gt-marine-robotics-group/firmware-base/README.md

 - **Better Comments/Documentation**
   I vibed some of these comments and debugging, hence the weird syntax and arrow symbols, so need to write real comments to actually make this easy to understand.

+- **Make this work for our firmware**
+  This is just a general base to build off of when developing our framework/architecture, so we need to actually make this work for our boards. (duh!)
+  See Notion page below for list of tasks.

+- **Add the Protobuf and ROS Handlers**
+  See previous bullet point

+- **Debugging capabilities**
+  Look into picoprobe

 ## Resources
 - **What is Programmable I/O on Raspberry Pi Pico?**